Osiris-zou/CMQS-DEIM/docs/code_availability_statement.md

 - DEIM-S + CMQS: 49.27 AP;
 - DEIM-L + CMQS: 54.58 AP.

 The release links and required asset filenames are documented in `release_assets/README.md`.
 The COCO dataset and upstream DEIM initialization checkpoints are not redistributed and remain subject to their original licenses.
-After the final GitHub Release is archived on Zenodo, the software DOI placeholder will be replaced with the assigned DOI.
+The GitHub v1.0.0 release has been archived on Zenodo under DOI 10.5281/zenodo.20815315.
+The concept DOI 10.5281/zenodo.20815314 resolves to the latest archived version of the software.